awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-console.md

 Now you're ready to add the Lambda function to your Greengrass group\.

-## Step 3: Add a Lambda Function to the Greengrass Group<a name="stream-manager-console-create-gg-function"></a>
+## Step 3: Add a Lambda function to the Greengrass group<a name="stream-manager-console-create-gg-function"></a>

 In this step, you add the Lambda function to the group and then configure its lifecycle and environment variables\.
-For more information, see [Controlling Execution of Greengrass Lambda Functions by Using Group\-Specific Configuration](lambda-group-config.md)\.
+For more information, see [Controlling execution of Greengrass Lambda functions by using group\-specific configuration](lambda-group-config.md)\.

 1. <a name="console-gg-groups"></a>In the AWS IoT console, choose **Greengrass**, and then choose **Groups**\.